Naoki Urasawa: 2010–2019

 Oricon held a poll on the Mangaka that Changed the History of Manga in 2010, mangaka being the Japanese word for a manga artist, and Urasawa came in tenth.
 In 2011, Urasawa illustrated a picture book adaptation of Kosuke Hamada's story Red Oni Cries.

 Urasawa began writing a sequel to Master Keaton in 2012 titled Master Keaton Remaster.
 When asked why he went back to a series after so many years, Urasawa stated it was because with the original series he had a hard time making the story he wanted due to contractual obligation, and because people affected by the 2011 Tōhoku earthquake and tsunami said they had enjoyed the series, so he wanted to do something for them.
 Beginning in the March 2012 issue of Big Comic Original it finished in 2014 and was collected into a single volume.
 As a guest at the 2012 Japan Expo in France, Urasawa talked about how he entered the manga industry, gave a live drawing demonstration, and performed two songs as a musician, and joined rock band Hemenway on stage the following day.

 Between 2013 and 2014, Urasawa contributed to the essay series "The Old Guys" that was published in Shueisha's Jump X magazine.
 His contributions and those of the other 32 writers who participated were collected into a July 2015 volume of the same name.
 In August 2013, Urasawa created his first "monster manga" titled "Kaiju Kingdom", a 41-page one-shot published in Big Comic.
 Urasawa is the host of the NHK Educational TV documentary series Urasawa Naoki no Manben, which focuses on a different manga artist each episode and explores their individual styles.
+He coined the word "manben" from his childhood; his parents and grandparents used to tell him, "Don't draw manga all day!
+You need to benkyō (study), too!".
 It began as a one-off special in November 2014, a first season was launched in September 2015, a second in March 2016, a third in September 2016, and a fourth in March 2017.
 After three years, the show returned in October 2020 with Neo added to the end of its title.
 The show won the December 2015 Planning Award as part of Quick Japan's annual TV of the Year awards, decided by broadcast writers.
 The June 9, 2021, episode on Yoshikazu Yasuhiko won the Grand Prize in the entertainment category at the 2022 Japan Media Arts Festival.
 Beginning in July 2015, Urasawa started contributing to the "Musica Nostra" column series that was published in Shueisha's Grand Jump magazine.